Traditional or Roth 401(k) Contributions

-Although having multiple contribution options makes retirement planning more complicated, we will explore the advantages and disadvantages of each so you can make well-informed decisions in alignment with your unique opportunities and desired outcomes.
-You may continue your current retirement savings strategy, but you will have greater clarity and confidence when you understand the what, how, and why to support your decisions.
+Although having multiple contribution options makes retirement planning more complicated, we will explore the advantages and disadvantages of each so you can make well-informed decisions in alignment with your unique situation and desired outcomes.
+Even if you continue your current retirement savings strategy, you will have greater clarity and confidence when you understand the what, how, and why to support your personal decisions.
 Let’s study the road map before moving in either direction.

 Whether you choose to contribute to retirement accounts through an employer-sponsored plan, such as a 401(k), 403(b), 457(b), or an individual retirement arrangement (IRA), the investment earnings within the account are tax-deferred (not taxable along the way) until the funds are withdrawn.